togaritogarikun/setting/README.md

 ) are commented out.

-If you would like to install them, please edit the downloaded shell script on your local directory BEFORE execute the shell script.
+If you would like to install them, please edit the downloaded shell script on your local directory BEFORE you execute the shell script.

 ## Features